 Dementia, Alzheimer’s and Eyesight: Symptoms and How to Help

-In this blog we discuss how dementia and Alzheimer’s can change vision and what type of behaviors we might see because of those vision changes.
+Learn how dementia and Alzheimer’s can change vision and what behaviors might result from those vision changes.

-When we look around and see the world, the first step is for light stimuli to enter our eyes, and be converted into information that reaches the appropriate regions in the brain.
-In the brain, the information is organized, interpreted, and consciously experienced.
-Our eyes’ receptors continually collect data from the environment, and our brain interprets that information, which affects how we interact with the world.
+When we look around and see the world, the first step is for light stimuli to enter the eyes and be converted into information that reaches the appropriate regions in the brain.
+That information is organized, interpreted, and consciously experienced in the brain.
+The eyes’ receptors continually collect data from the environment, and the brain interprets that information, which affects how we interact with the world.
 This is known as visual perception, or how the brain makes sense of what the eyes see.

 Aging changes our eyes and our brains.
-Both of these are worth considering.
 Eye diseases like glaucoma, cataracts, or age-related changes in the retina or the macula in the back of the eyes affect the visual information that can reach the brain.
-Not getting sufficient or correct visual information can contribute to developing cognitive and memory problems, or even dementia.
+Insufficient or incorrect visual information can contribute to the development of cognitive and memory problems such as dementia.

-On the other hand, changes in the brain due to dementia or Alzheimer's disease can affect the way our brain processes visual information and alter our perception of the world or our ability to understand it.
+On the other hand, changes in the brain due to dementia or Alzheimer’s disease can affect the way our brains process visual information and alter our perception of the world or our ability to understand it.

 When our perception of the world or our ability to understand it is altered, it can lead to anxiety, confusion, or even unusual and incomprehensible behaviors that often leave caregivers disoriented, perplexed, and frustrated.